cbr1N/codwer/PrivEsc2.md

 ![image](https://github.com/cbr1N/codwer/assets/95069685/6bf9b740-1aab-4469-824f-4e302762faf1)

-This can copy SUID permissions from any SUID binary (cp itself) to another. cp has user read permission so by copying it to the flag.txt file copy that we will create in /tmp, we gain read permission to that file.
+This can copy SUID permissions from any SUID binary (`cp` itself) to another. `cp` has user read permission so by copying it to the `flag.txt` file copy that we will create in `/tmp`, we gain read permission to that file.

 ```
 ls -la /usr/bin/cp